Buying a REO or foreclosure in Annapolis

 What's an REO?

-REO is short for Real Estate Owned.
-These are properties that have gone through foreclosure which the bank or mortage company now possesses.
-This is unlike a property up for foreclosure auction.
-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
-You must also be prepared to pay with cash in hand.
-And on top of all that, you'll receive the property completely as is.
-That possibly may include standing liens and even current denizens that need to be kicked out.
+REO's or Real Estate Owned are properties that have completed the foreclosure process which the bank or mortage company presently holds.
+This is different than real estate up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
+The buyer must also be willing to pay with cash in hand.
+And on top of all that, you'll receive the property totally as is.
+That might comprise existing liens and even current tenants that may require removal.

-A REO, on the contrary, is a much cleaner and attractive option.
-The REO property didn't find a buyer during foreclosure auction.
-The lender now owns it.
-The bank will see to the removal of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.
-Do be aware that REOs may be exempt from normal disclosure requirements.
-For instance, in Calfornia, banks are not required to give a Transfer Disclosure Statement, a document that typically requires sellers to make known any defects of which they are informed.
+A REO, conversely, is a much cleaner and attractive option.
+The REO property did not find a buyer during foreclosure auction.
+Now the bank owns it.
+The lender will see to the elimination of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
+Do be aware that REOs may be exempt from typical disclosure requirements.
+For instance, in Calfornia, banks do not have to give a Transfer Disclosure Statement, a document that normally requires sellers to disclose any defects they are knowledgeable of.

-It is frequently assumed that any REO must be a good deal and an opportunity for easy money.
+It is occasionally assumed that any REO must be a steal and an opportunity for easy money.
 This isn't necessarily true.
-You have to be cautious about buying a REO if your intent is profit from the sell.
-While it's true that the bank is usually anxious to sell it fast, they are also strongly encouraged to get as much as they can for it.
-When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-It is possible to find REOs with money-making potential, and many people do very well buying foreclosures.
+You have to be cautious about buying a REO if your intent is to make money off of it.
+While it's true that the bank is typically anxious to sell it quickly, they are also strongly interested to get as much as they can for it.
+When pondering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+The bargains with money making potential exist, and many people do very well buying and selling foreclosures.
 But there are also many REO's that are not good buys and may lose money.

 All set to make an offer?

-Most mortgage companies have a REO department that you'll work with when buying a REO property from them.
-Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know about the condition of the property and what their process is for getting offers.
-Since banks most commonly sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unseen damage and withdraw the offer if you find it.
+Most mortgage companies have a REO department that you'll work with in buying a REO property from them.
+Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know concerning the condition of the property and what their process is for taking offers.
+Since banks usually sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unknown damage and retract the offer if you find it.

-As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
-After you've made your offer, you can expect the bank to counter offer.
-Then it will be your choice whether to accept their counter, or offer a counter to the counter offer.
-Realize, you'll be working with a process that generally involves a group of people at the bank, and they don't work evenings or weekends.
-It's typical for the process of offers and counter offers to take days or even weeks.
+As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
+Once you've submitted your offer, you can expect the bank to counter offer.
+At this point it will be your choice whether to accept their counter, or submit another counter offer.
+Understand, you'll be dealing with a process that most likely involves multiple people at the bank, and they don't work evenings or weekends.
+It's quite common for the process of offers and counter offers to take days or even weeks.